foliant-docs/docs/src/index.md

 * need to ship documentation as pdf, docx, and websites
 * want to use Markdown with consistent extension system instead of custom syntax for every new bit of functionality
-* like reStructuredText’s extensibility and AsciiDoc’s flexibility, but actually would rather use Markdown
+* like reStructuredText’s extensibility and AsciiDoc’s flexibility, but would rather use Markdown
-* want a tool that you can actually write custom extensions for without dealing with something as overengineered as Sphinx
+* want a tool that you can extend with custom plugins without dealing with something as overengineered as Sphinx
-* have documentation spread across many repos and want to reuse parts between documents
+* want to work with docs as code and make them a part of your CI pipeline
+* to standardize the documenting approach among the segregated repositories with sources of your texts

 ## Changelog